 Alternatives to Filing Bankruptcy and Getting Your Debt Under Control

 We get a lot of questions on our forums about bankruptcy and many are looking for alternatives to filing bankruptcy.
 While there is no easy answer and everyone has a unique situation, we thought we would put together some of best recommendations for getting control of your debt so you can avoid filing for CH 7 or CH 13 bankruptcy.
 Be warned, there is no easy way to get out of debt.
 Some hard choices are in front of you but there are always alternatives to the long-lasting effects of filing bankruptcy.

 Below are some basic strategies for getting your debt back under control.
 We've listed them in order of best to worst in terms of the effect they will have on your credit.

 If your credit isn't in terrible shape, can you reduce your other expenses while you pay the debt off?
 Perhaps some fairly painless changes to your lifestyle can bring your bills in line with your income.
 If not, some hard choices may be required.
 Some examples:

-- Do you really need things like cable T.V.?
+- Do you really need things like cable television?
 Get rid of the extraneous expenses.

 - Ask a relative for a loan.

 - Can you do without the second car?
-Sell it.
+If so, sell it.

 - Pull equity out of your home by refinancing.